 Create a target list of employers based on anything from sector, industry, function, location and more.

-• Create a list of the top 50 nonprofit consulting employers in the northeast that typically hire recent graduates.
+• Create a list of 50 nonprofit consulting employers in the northeast that hire recent graduates.

 • What are the 20 most notable nonprofits focused on the homeless in Texas?